jareksedy/WebOSClient/README.md

 ### Key API commands

-These commands introduce a distinct set of functionalities, specifically tailored for simulating remote control key presses on LG TVs.
+These commands use a slightly different API and introduce a distinct set of functionalities, specifically tailored for simulating remote control key presses on LG TVs.

 ```swift
 client?.sendKey(.move(dx: 10, dy: 10))              // Simulates moving the mouse pointer on the screen.